wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 In the next section, we'll look at practical considerations for working with these models, building on these fundamental concepts to create reliable applications.

-## Practical Considerations for Working with LLMs
+## Practical considerations for working with LLMs

 There are quite a few things that you need to account for when building LLM-based applications.
 This book is full of those things, but I've found there are three